Updates made to this policy

-Advising te tamaiti of the outcome of an investigation or assessment
+Advising te tamaiti or rangatahi of the outcome of an investigation or assessment

-Where appropriate, te tamaiti must be advised of the outcome of the investigation or assessment verbally.
-Details of this conversation must be recorded on the CYRAS record for te tamaiti.
+Where appropriate, te tamaiti or rangatahi must be advised of the outcome of the investigation or assessment verbally.
+Details of this conversation must be recorded on their CYRAS record.

-- by the investigating social workers with support from the social worker of te tamaiti (where relevant)
+- by the investigating social workers with support from the social worker of te tamaiti or rangatahi (where relevant)

 - in an age-appropriate manner